Pelecanus

 Founded in 1883, the park owes its name to the fact that it was a meeting place for journalists in the 1960s.
 Since 2014 it has been named after the Nobel Prize winner for literature and chronicler Gabriel García Márquez.

-Visiting the square brings you closer to the whole culture of the historical center of Bogotá.
-You can visit places like the Gold Museum (only 5 minutes away), Plaza de Bolívar (15 minutes on foot) or restaurants such as La Bruja (10 minutes on foot).
+Visiting this place opens up the opportunity to delve into all the culture present in the historic center of Bogotá.
+You’ll be able to visit places like the Gold Museum (just 5 minutes away), Plaza de Bolívar (15 minutes on foot), or dine in renowned restaurants like La Bruja (a 10-minute walk).

 Parks of Bogota